Timiolowo/Tisham/README.md

    ```

 4. **Set up the database**
-   - Run the SQL commands in `DATABASE_SETUP.sql` in your Supabase SQL Editor
+   - Run the SQL commands in `src/supabase/schema.sql` in your Supabase SQL Editor
+   - This will create all necessary tables, indexes, and RLS policies
+   - Run `curriculum_table.sql` to set up the Nigerian curriculum data structure
+   - Import curriculum data using `curriculum_data_insert.sql` (optional)

 5. **Start development server**
    ```bash